geerlingguy/youtube/README.md

 That saying is complete and utter BS.

 There are doers, and there are teachers, and some of the same requirements cross over, while others do not.
-In early 2021, I quit a _very_ lucrative software development career and more than halved my annual income to devote my full work week to writing and creating my books, blog, open source projects, and videos.
+In early 2021, I quit a _very_ lucrative software development career and more than halved my annual income to work on my books, blog, open source projects, and videos.

 And I can say, definitively: to be able to teach _well_, you not only have to know how to _do_.
 You have to know _why_ you do, how _not_ to do, and the entire _history_ of whatever task is being done.